 Periodic Inventory System

-What is a Periodic Inventory System?
+What Is a Periodic Inventory System?

-Accounting under the Periodic Inventory System (Journal Entries)
+Accounting Under the Periodic Inventory System: Journal Entries

 The periodic method does not record the cost of the inventory sold for a particular sale.
-Furthermore, as the journal entries show, inventory purchases are not debited to the Merchandise Inventory account.
-Rather, they are accumulated in a separate account called Purchases.
+Furthermore, as the journal entries show, inventory purchases are not debited to the merchandise inventory account.
+Instead, they accumulate in a separate purchases account.

 Determining Cost of Goods Sold and Ending Inventory

-Adjusting and Closing Entries under the Periodic Inventory Method
+Adjusting and Closing Entries Under the Periodic Inventory Method

-Once the ending inventory and cost of goods sold have been determined, the accounts must be adjusted to reflect the ending inventory balance and the cost of goods sold.
+Once the ending inventory and cost of goods sold are clarified, the accounts require adjustment to reflect the ending inventory balance and the cost of goods sold.

-The debit, merchandise inventory (ending), is subtracted from that total to determine the balancing debit to Cost of Goods Sold.
-For convenience, merchandise inventory is labeled beginning and ending; however, there is only one ledger account, Merchandise Inventory.
+The debit, merchandise inventory (ending), is subtracted from that total to determine the balancing debit to the cost of goods sold.
+For convenience, merchandise inventory is labeled beginning and ending.
+However, there is only one ledger account: merchandise inventory.